kopiLeft/Galite/README.md

 * Database-backed application: it provides you with the feature of connecting forms with databases and getting queries from different database dialects.
 You declare the database tables using [Exposed](https://github.com/JetBrains/Exposed) framework.
 * Strongly typed fields: you have to declare the data types of fields explicitly, which allows to check the type of data assigned to a field at compile-time.

-## Configuration
+## Customize and configure your App
-To define your application configurations (logo, locales,..etc) you need to implement the `VApplication` class.
+To define your application customizations (logo, locales, .etc) you need to implement the `VApplication` class.

 Exemple:
 ````KOTLIN